-A shareholders agreement is something that defines the relationship between a company's shareholders as a means of safeguarding all parties.
+A shareholders agreement is a written legal document designed to protect every investor's financial stake in the corporation.
+It's used to define the relationship between a company's shareholders as a means of safeguarding all parties.
 The agreement should lay down the rules between parties and help regulate the relationship in the future.

 When should I use a shareholders agreement?

 You should use a shareholders agreement any time you embark upon a business arrangement with other investors or share-owning parties.
 Technically, a shareholders agreement can be put in place at any time, but it's always better to do it as soon as a company has more than one shareholder.